0-Kaustubh-0/XCorr/README.md

 # Introduction

-This is a `MATLAB` project that is meant to compute the [Wavelet cross-correlation][1] between two physiological signals and generate apporpriate metrics extracted from [fNIRS][2] data (its application is **NOT** limited to fNIRS data).
-[This article][3] describes the complete methodology utilizing the *Wavelet Cross-correlation technique* to compute the neural synchronization between several Musicians and Listeners.
+This is a `MATLAB` project that is meant to compute the [Wavelet cross-correlation][1] between two physiological signals and generate appropriate metrics extracted from [fNIRS][2] data (its application is **NOT** limited to fNIRS data).
+[This article][3] describes the complete methodology utilizing the *Wavelet Cross-correlation technique* to compute the neural synchronization between several Musicians and Listeners and generate several relevant metrics for analysis.

 > While the project is geared towards analyzing fNIRS data, you can still utilize the same function to compute the cross-correlation as well extract metrics relevant to your own data.